deciduously/music/post.md

 Cool Tunes (tm)
 ```

+The *coolest* tunes.
 Your `music` directory should look something like the following:

 ```txt
 │   .gitignore